-Will there be up-front funding provided through the Massachusetts COVID-19 Vaccine Program to administer COVID-19 vaccine?
+Does the Massachusetts COVID-19 Vaccine Program provide up-front funding to administer COVID-19 vaccine?

 At this time, there is no up-front funding for administration-related costs through the federal government or from the state.
 Vaccine and some related supplies (syringes, needles) are being supplied by the federal government.
 Providers may bill Medicare, Medicaid, and private insurers for the cost of administering COVID-19 vaccine.
 For more information, please see COVID-19 Vaccine Coverage and Reimbursement Update from the Massachusetts Medical Society.

 Does FEMA provide funding to cover vaccination costs?

 Yes, eligible Applicants under the FEMA Public Assistance (PA) Program may seek 100% reimbursement for uncovered vaccination costs.
 Eligible Applicants include state, local, and tribal governments along with not-for-profit healthcare providers, Boards of Health, and other quasi-governmental agencies.
 The PA Program is administered through the Massachusetts Emergency Management Agency (MEMA).
 For more information you can visit MEMA’s website, or email your questions to email@example.com.